AtharvBatra/vasishthg/README.md

 # helo

 <p>Im Vasishth and a full stack webdev and gamedev.
-Professional js hater and expert write-from-scratch implementer. or u can say i mek backend, i mean im gud at frontend aswel but cmon.</p>
+Professional js hater and write-from-scratch implementer. or u can say i mek backend, i mean im gud at frontend aswel but cmon.</p>

 ## Forté